gemc/clas12Tags/README.md

 <br>

-## How compile the source code at JLab
+## How to compile the source code at JLab

 <br>